Rebuilding A Sportster Caliper (1973-1977)

 Removing the retaining ring requires external snap-ring pliers.

-You'll also need a few cans of brake parts cleaner, some DOT 5 brake fluid, and shop towels or rags.
+You'll also need a few cans of brake parts cleaner and some shop towels or rags.

 Remove Brake Caliper From Bike

-It's a good idea to loosen the bolts that hold the caliper together while it's still mounted to the bike.
+It's also easier to loosen the bolts that hold the caliper together while it's still mounted to the bike.
 Some of these may be very tight, and trying to loosen them after the caliper is off may be difficult.
-Also loosen the bleeder valve.

 To remove the caliper, remove the socket hex bolts, washers, and locknuts.
 The outer and inner caliper should then separate.

-Once removed, have a plastic or metal tray waiting, and drain any remaining fluid.
+Once removed, have a plastic or metal tray waiting to catch any remaining fluid.
 Spray/clean all parts with brake cleaner and a stiff brush, remove all dirt, rust, abrasives and old brake fluid.
 Dry with compressed air.

 Pull off the rubber boot around the caliper piston, using something that won't damage the caliper bore.